Eileenzyf/ISO-App-Prediction/README.md

  - **Mission**: Enable users to input the features of their IOS apps and predict number of reviews and rating that specific app will receive and thus its popularity based on its features.
  - **Success criteria**:
    - Model performance: R square.
 The final model is expected to have a R squared 20% higher than the initial simple linear regression model.
    - Business sense: Ask the user to rate the app (thumbs up or thumbs down) and calculate the ratio.
+Potentially increase users'

 ## Project Backlog